 The Howard G. Buffett Fund for Women Journalists, the first funding initiative of its kind, enables the IWMF to dramatically expand its support of women journalists.
 Established with a $4 million gift from the Howard G. Buffett Foundation, the Fund will support projects including educational opportunities, investigative reporting and media development initiatives.

-Funding rounds will open for applications two times each year; applications take approximately 6 to process.
+Funding rounds will open for applications two times each year; applications take approximately 6 to 8 weeks to process.
 Applicants may apply for concurrently for Reporting Grants for Women’s Stories and the Howard G. Buffett Fund for Women Journalists.

 The fund was designed to help women journalists by providing grantees support to:

 - Undertake ambitious projects that challenge traditional media narratives